 Keep in touch with the host university with any questions — they will be the best source to advise you on requirements / procedures at the host university.

-Keep in touch with the International Programmes Office.
+Keep in touch with the Study Abroad Office.
 Any changes or any worries, contact us and we will endeavour to help.

 How to apply